Attention: NBT writers

-The National Benchmark Tests (NBTs) were commissioned by Universities South Africa (then called Higher Education South Africa (HESA) with the task of assessing academic readiness of first year university students as a supplement to secondary school reports on learning achieved in content specific courses.
+The National Benchmark Tests (NBTs) were commissioned by Universities South Africa (then called Higher Education South Africa: HESA) with the task of assessing academic readiness of first year university students as a supplement to secondary school reports on learning achieved in content specific courses.

 The NBTs assess the ability to combine aspects of prior learning in competency areas - Academic Literacy (AL), Quantitative Literacy (QL) and Mathematics (MAT) - that directly impact on success of first year university students.
 AL and QL are combined in the AQL test and written in a three hour morning session; the MAT is written in a three hour afternoon session.
 Both are administered under standardized testing conditions at sites across South Africa on designated ‘national’ test dates.